Alex: I don't know, man...

 The examples have been arranged alphabetically.
 Please put your examples in the proper place.

-- Many minor examples occur in part five of the Kara no Kyoukai anime adaptation, where apparent continuity errors allow the viewers to piece together the distorted chronology of the movie.
+- Many minor examples occur in part five of the The Garden of Sinners anime adaptation, where apparent continuity errors allow the viewers to piece together the distorted chronology of the movie.
 E.g. when Touko arrives at the Oogawa building, she parks next to two cars already there, but in the next scene, we see Mikiya and Tomoe arrive in one of the cars that "were" already there in Touko's scene, allowing viewers to infer that Touko arrives after the guys have gone inside.

 - In Scott Pilgrim, Scott himself is notoriously unable to remember things that happen from issue to issue (and even further back), and since we see everything through his eyes, things that are easy to look up in a past volume clash with whatever Scott says about what happened back then.
-At first, this is thought to be because of his rather selfish personality and Self-Serving Memory, but it actually turns out that Gideon has been in his head pretty much since the moment Scott started dating Ramona, and has been "spicing up" Scott's memories this whole time.
+This is partly because Gideon has been in his head pretty much since the moment Scott started dating Ramona, and has been "spicing up" Scott's memories this whole time but mostly it's because of Scott's own selfish personality and Self-Serving Memory.

 - In the metafictional story Daring Do and the Secret of the Fourth Wall, Rainbow Dash notices continuity mistakes and thinks they're evidence that she's been sucked into a fictional story.
 For example, at one point she wonders how she can see anything in a room that ought to be pitch black, and only then notices that she's holding a lit torch — in spite of the fact she fell into a lake shortly before, and she has no memory of relighting the torch.